Shin Megami Tensei III: Nocturne

 Shin Megami Tensei III: Nocturne (Note: Japanese: (真・女神転生III-NOCTURNE, Shin Megami Tensei Surī Nokutān)) is a role-playing video game developed by Atlus for the PlayStation 2.
 It was published by Atlus in Japan and North America, and by Ghostlight in Europe.
-It is the third numbered entry in the Shin Megami Tensei series, the central series in the Megami Tensei franchise.
+It is the third mainline entry in the Shin Megami Tensei series, the central series in the Megami Tensei franchise.
 Multiple versions of the game have been published: the original version was published in Japan by Atlus in 2003, while a director's cut was released in 2004 in Japan.
 The director's cut was localized and released in North America in 2004 as Shin Megami Tensei: Nocturne and in PAL regions in 2005 as Shin Megami Tensei: Lucifer's Call.
 A high-definition remaster was released for the Nintendo Switch and PlayStation 4 in Japan in 2020, and was internationally released in 2021 on those consoles and Windows.

 Nocturne follows a high school student in post-apocalyptic Tokyo, who is transformed into the demonic Demi-fiend after the world undergoes Conception, an apocalyptic event triggered by a sinister cult to enable the world's rebirth in a new form.
 With Tokyo transformed into a Vortex World filled with demons, the Demi-fiend becomes instrumental in the affairs of surviving humans and their Reasons - philosophies they plan to use to shape the world when it is reborn - and Lucifer, the lord of demons.
 The gameplay uses a turn-based battle system based on exploiting weaknesses, and a Demon recruitment system allowing the player to recruit demons found in the Vortex World to fight alongside them.